nikpolonsky/nikpolonsky.github.io/index.en.md

 I am a mathematician and programmer with a fascination for mysticism.
 I started studying Human Design in 2019, drawn by its depth and unique perspective.
 Through extensive experimentation, I came to realize that the system works.

-Human Design offered me an answer to the question: Who am I?
+Human Design offered me an answer to the question: **Who am I?**

-An answer that, when you hear it, you instantly recognize as true.
+Such answer that, when you hear it, you instantly recognize as true.

 It’s influenced my worldview, career, relationships, and parenting.